-PG Cert.: Students studying the Postgraduate Certificate in Green Building (PG Cert.
-GB) will need to complete 60 credits, comprising, EV7110, EV7132 and EV7137 (each 15 credits) and one of EV7122, EV7128, or EV7134 (each 15 credits) - refer to the table above.
+PG Cert.: Students studying the Postgraduate Certificate in Sustainability and Adaptation (PG Cert.
+SA) will need to complete 60 credits, comprising the core introductory modules EV7132 and EV7137 and two optional modules from ten offered on the programme - refer to the table above.

-PG Associate Cert.: Students achieving the core introductory modules EV7132 and EV7137 will be eligible for a 'Postgraduate Associate Certificate SA' award.
+PG Associate Cert.: Students achieving both 15-credit core introductory modules EV7132 and EV7137 will be eligible for a 'Postgraduate Associate Certificate SA' award.